A Deadly Attraction

 It was tough to know what to say to their granddaughter, accused along with her boyfriend, of killing their daughter.

-we will never know the full story but stephen culver's lawyer dane weiner has a tangled story to tell He says Stephen was actually suicidal, not homicidal.
+But Stephen Culver's lawyer, Dane Weiner, has a tangled story to tell.
+He says Stephen was actually suicidal, not homicidal.

 Weiner says Tyler stabbed her mother, that Stephen didn't know anything about it until Tyler called him to the house, where he saw her with the bloody knife.